Who are we?

 We are a small charity doing big things for Glasgow, helping Glaswegians when they

 cannot help themselves because our main goal is to alleviate poverty and improve quality of life in the city.
-That is why we empower people and enrich lives by offering practical assistance to people in financial need who have exhausted all available sources, fund local community projects and provide pensions and grants.
+That is why we empower people and enrich lives by offering practical assistance to people in need who have exhausted all available sources, fund local community projects and provide pensions and grants.

 Vision: